-Pfizer, Moderna vaccines 90 percent effective in preventing coronavirus infections in U.S. study of essential workers, CDC says
+Pfizer, Moderna vaccines are 90% effective after two doses in study of real-life conditions, CDC confirms

 About 63 percent of participants received the Pfizer-BioNTech vaccine and 30 percent received the Moderna shot.
 Five people received the Johnson & Johnson vaccine.
 Researchers are trying to verify what vaccine was administered among the remaining participants.
 Most got their first dose during the last two weeks of December.

 Participants conducted nasal swabs weekly for 13 weeks, regardless of whether they experienced symptoms.
 If they showed symptoms of covid-19-like illness, such as fever, chills, cough, shortness of breath or change in smell or taste, they collected an additional nasal swab and saliva sample.
-All specimens were sent to one lab in Marshfield, Wisc.
+All specimens were sent to one lab in Marshfield, Wis.

-Thompson said the study was by far the most complicated and ambitious to design in his more than 30 years conducting field research.
+Thompson said the study was by far the most complicated and ambitious to design in his more than 30 years of conducting field research.
 It was challenging to recruit thousands of participants from a variety of backgrounds in the context of widespread skepticism and lack of trust in science and research, he said.
 Researchers had never asked people to collect their own nasal swabs and ship saliva specimens, and it was unclear at the start whether busy adults working in front-line jobs would consistently respond to those tasks.

 “But participants have been very dedicated and so far, on average, 80 to 100 percent of participants complete these tasks every week,” Thompson wrote in an email.